Major Texas Defender Enters NCAA Transfer Portal

 For his career, Foster will end his time with the Longhorns with 168 tackles, 17.5 tackles for loss (nine of which came in his stellar freshman campaign, five interceptions, 11 pass deflections, and two forced fumbles.

-Texas has lost one of its defensive leaders to the NCAA Transfer Portal
+Texas has lost two of its defensive leaders to the NCAA Transfer Portal

 Did Texas Claim its First Top 25 Win vs. Seton Hall?